 Civil Engineering deals with supplying a wide range of our civil (i.e. daily life) required infrastructure on the personal-, local-, regional- and national levels.
 Civil engineering deals with research, planning, implementation, construction, management, supervision and operation of civil systems, i.e. buildings, transportation, the environment, and natural resources.

-Civil engineers work in the areas of: construction engineering | building management | materials | function and technology of construction | hydrology and water resources | hydraulics | environmental engineering | transportation and traffic engineering | geotechnology | ground and foundation engineering | geodesy.
-Civil engineering is an important and essential part of a country's strength and it is the basis for development and preservation of the infrastructure required for its existence, mobility, and the well-being and development of its population.
-This is especially true of Israel whose civilian, industrial and agricultural sectors have been growing steadily since the establishment of the state.
-The civil engineering operations and industries contribute a significant amount to Israel's GNP.
-Civil engineers are key personnel in planning and carrying out projects in the framework of building and growth in different sectors of the economy.
+Civil engineers work in the areas of: structural engineering | construction engineering | project management | materials | function and technology of construction | hydrology and water resources | hydraulics | environmental engineering | transportation and traffic engineering | geo-technology | ground and foundation engineering | geodesy and geo-information.
+Civil engineering is an important and essential part of a country's strength and it is the basis for development and preservation of the infrastructure required for its existence, mobility, development, and the well-being of its population.
+This is especially true for Israel, whose civilian-, industrial- and agricultural sectors have been growing steadily since the establishment of the state.
+The civil engineering operations and industries contribute significantly to Israel's GNP.
+Civil engineers are key personnel in planning and carrying out projects in the framework of all civil infrastructure, and in the growth in different sectors of the economy.

 Career Options and Job Opportunities

 The demand for civil engineers is ever growing in many regions of the world.
 Civil engineers can choose from a wide range of occupations, including planning, management, execution, control and supervision of projects such as setting up the infrastructure and building of cities and towns, industries, agriculture and environmental systems (waste disposal, water supply, air quality, etc.).